-The MOSI (Master Out/Slave In) signal is not currently employed and should be grounded.
+The MOSI (Master Out/Slave In) signal is not currently employed and should be grounded or set low.
 Implementations are restricted to a single master and single slave.
 The Lepton uses SPI Mode 3 (CPOL=1, CPHA=1); SCK is HIGH when idle.
 Data is set up by the Lepton on the falling edge of SCK and should be sampled by the host controller on the rising edge.
-See Figure 20.
-Data is transferred most-significant byte first and in big-endian order.
-Figure 21 provides an example of the transmission of the value 0x8C08.
+See Figure 18.
+Data is transferred most-significant byte first and in bigendian order.
+Figure 19 provides an example of the transmission of the value 0x8C08.

-Figure 20 - SPI Mode 3 (CPOL=1, CPHA=1)
+Figure 18 - SPI Mode 3 (CPOL=1, CPHA=1)

-Figure 21 - SPI Bit Order (transmission of 0x8C08)
+Figure 19 - SPI Bit Order (transmission of 0x8C08)

 The maximum clock rate is 20 MHz.
 The minimum clock rate is a function of the number of bits of data per frame that need to be retrieved.
 As described in the sections that follow, the number of bits of data varies depending upon user settings (video format mode, telemetry mode).
-For default conditions (Raw14 mode, telemetry disabled), there are 60 video packets per frame, each 1312 bits long, at approximately 25.9 frames per second.
+As an example, in Raw14 mode and telemetry disabled, there are 60 video packets per frame for an 80x60 array, each 1312 bits long, at approximately 26 frames per second.
 Therefore, the minimum rate is on the order of 2 MHz.